The cost to build this 500 sq. ft. ADU in California is approximately $133,100

 Soft costs relate to project planning and typically include:

-1. A boundary survey outlines the borders of the parcel, confirms parcel ownership and proves the property complies with zoning regulations and ordinances.
+1. A boundary survey outlines the parcel's boundaries, confirms ownership, and verifies that the property complies with zoning regulations and ordinances.

 2. Architectural and engineering costs associated with designing, drafting, and engineering a complete set of plans required for all ADU projects.